 Manual earwax removal and suction may be performed by an ENT surgeon, doctor, nurse or audiologist.
-Our clinic employs Audiologists with 20 years experience in manual wax removal techniques.
+Our clinic employs Audiologists with 20 years of experience in manual wax removal techniques.
 At times, we may find that we need to do both suction and curettage to effectively get your ears clear.
 Our Audiologist is your best option for a complete ear & hearing care plan.

-The good news is that most of the time, once the earwax removal has been done, the symptoms also go away.
+The good news is that most of the time, once earwax removal has been done, the symptoms also go away.

 Here are some ear wax blockage symptoms to look out for:

 Earwax micro-suction or earwax vacuuming is exactly as its name suggests!
 The procedure is performed by our Audiologist who vacuums wax from your ears via a tiny tube.
 The procedure is pain-free and gentle, giving you relief from itchy earwax!